KelvinTegelaar/CIPP/src/pages/troubleshooting/index.md

 ## Private Endpoint

 To protect CIPP as a private resource, that is only accessible over a VPN or IP whitelisting you can use Private Endpoint Connections.

-To enable Private Endpoints you must already have an Azure VNET available, and understand how VNET  work.
+To enable Private Endpoints you must already have an Azure VNET available, and understand how VNets work.

 1. Go to CIPP
 1. Go to Settings